damidaramola/canvas-corner/README.md

 The API for this Front-End application was built with the Django REST Framework.
 The repository with a README file for the DRF Back-End project can be found [here](https://github.com/damidaramola/canvascorner-drf-api)

-## Technologies used :
+## Technologies used:

 ### Libraries, frameworks and dependencies
 - JSON Web Tokens (JWT) - This library was used to prevent unauthenticated users from making extra network requests in order to refresh their access tokens.
 - React-Bootstrap 4.6 - This library was used for its components , responsive design and styling
-- React Infinite Scroll - Ths=is was used to make the User experience smooth so they can scroll down the page without having to go to the next page or previous page with limited posts
+- React Infinite Scroll - This was used to make the User experience smooth so they can scroll down the page without having to go to the next page or previous page with limited posts
-- Axios - Axios is a promise based HTTP and was used too send API requests from the react project to the API.
+- Axios - Axios is a promise-based HTTP client and was used to send API requests from the react project to the API.

 ### Languages
 - HTML